|

 Joseph Sobran, The Myth of "Limited Government"

-because there is no way to control an entity that in principle enjoys a monopoly
+government," because there is no way to control an entity that in principle

-power over people is to assure the people that they are ruling themselves.
+to gain power over people is to assure the people that they are ruling

 Joseph Sobran, The Myth of "Limited Government"